GHCFW/GHCSiliconSuperstars/README.md

 Open Compiler Explorer project link and get all unit tests to pass https://godbolt.org/z/W7Ke7jeev

 Step 2:
 Open Wokwi project for Raspberry Pi Pico https://wokwi.com/projects/341664287465407060

+Step 3:
+Follow exercise steps

+Exercise 1:
-You have a set of failing unit tests for Blink LED exercise
+You have a set of failing unit tests
 GOAL: Write minimal code to get all the tests to pass for the GPIO interface
-HINT: review code in the test to understand the expected behavior Program LED to Blink in main()
+HINT: review code in the test to understand the expected behavior

+Exercise 2:
+Program LED to Blink

+Exercise 3:
+Port the blink led code to the Wokwi simulator project and “Deploy”

+Exercise 4:
-Port the blink led code in main() to the Wokwi simulator project and “Deploy” Program the toggle_led() to use the hardware toggle register that will blink the LED Replace sleep() in main.cpp with a timer by implementing a interrupt handler routine
+Program the toggle_led() to use the hardware toggle register that will blink the LED

+Exercise 5:
+Implement a interrupt handler routine for timer based blinking of LED

 **Compiler Explorer Debug Guide:**